RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Understanding_Risk.md

         href="https://www.cybersecuritydive.com/news/gartner-vulnerability-management-cisa-cve-patching/610253/"
         rel="nofollow">Gartner, Nov 2021</a>
-    -   "CVSS score performs no better than randomly picking vulnerabilities to fix and may lead to negligible risk reductions"
+    -   "CVSS score performs no better than randomly picking vulnerabilities to remediate and may lead to negligible risk reductions"
         <a href="https://lallodi.github.io/publications/allodi-tissec-14.pdf"
         rel="nofollow">Comparing Vulnerability Severity and Exploits Using
         Case-Control Studies</a>, 2014